-- The covered entity may not condition treatment, payment, enrollment or eligibility for benefits on the authorization. - The potential for information disclosed pursuant to the authorization to be subject to redisclosure by the recipient and no longer protected by HIPAA. - We recommend that, where feasible, the provider should be required to disclose its relationship to the app and indicate whether the app is covered by HIPAA. - A statement directed at the patient to the effect of, "Please ensure you refer to the app's terms of service and notice of privacy practices for further details."
+- 5.h The potential for information disclosed pursuant to the authorization to be subject to redisclosure by the recipient and no longer protected by HIPAA. - We recommend that, where feasible, the provider should be required to disclose its relationship to the app and indicate whether the app is covered by HIPAA. - 5.h A statement directed at the patient to the effect of, "Please ensure you refer to the app's terms of service and notice of privacy practices for further details."
 (See Topic 4: Communication of the App's Privacy Policies.)